flytbase/apidoc/source/includes/position_setpoint.md

 ###Description:

-This API sends local position setpoint command to the autopilot.
-Additionally, you can send yaw setpoint (yaw_valid flag must be set true) to the vehicle as well.
-Some abstract features have been added, such as tolerance/acceptance-radius, synchronous/asynchronous mode, sending setpoints relative to current position (relative flag must be set true), sending setpoints relative to current body frame (body_frame flag must be set true).
-This command commands the vehicle to go to a specified location and hover.
-It overrides any previous mission being carried out and starts hovering.
+This API commands the vehicle to go to a specified location in local frame and hover.
+Please check API usage section below before using API.

 ###Parameters: